 Pre-fabrication Planning and Documentation

-Quality begins before manufacturing starts.
-The pre-fabrication phase includes detailed review of design documentation, verification that all materials and consumables meet specifications, and confirmation that all required procedures and qualifications are in place.
-This phase also includes developing inspection and test plans (ITPs) that will guide quality verification activities throughout fabrication.
+Quality starts before production.
+The pre-fabrication phase includes reviewing design documentation, verifying materials, and confirming all procedures and qualifications.
+Detailed inspection and test plans (ITPs) guide quality verification throughout fabrication.

 In-process Quality Control Measures